-When I was still working, I hate commuting every morning so I always opt to take a Grab or Uber ride to go to the office which is really not that far from where I used to live.
+When I was still working, I hated commuting every morning so I always opted to take a Grab or Uber ride to go to the office which is really not that far from where I used to live.

-Looking back, now that I am a little bit aware of the financial impact of my decisions in life, the cost of my Grab or Uber ride actually accounts to around 15% of my daily income (which is a lot because my monthly income during that time is really high).
+Looking back, now that I am a little bit aware of the financial impact of my decisions in life, the cost of my Grab or Uber ride actually accounts for around 15% of my daily income (which is a lot because my monthly income during that time is really high).

 What to do:

 Try to arrive at a certain amount that is fair to both of you.
 This will minimize the impact that it could have on your financial life.

-When making choices in life that has a direct effect on our finances, try to find cheaper options or alternatives.
+When making choices in life that have a direct effect on our finances, try to find cheaper options or alternatives.
 Like for example, during those times, I really hated commuting.

 Being Financially Unprepared: Not Having an Emergency Fund

-Now that I have experienced being in a situation outside my control (like being lockdown due to the COVID019 pandemic), how I wish that I have a sizable emergency fund that could have helped me live through this without incurring any debt.Never spend your money before you have it. - Thomas Jefferson Click To Tweet
+Now that I have experienced being in a situation outside my control (like being on lockdown due to the COVID-19 pandemic), how I wish that I had a sizable emergency fund that could have helped me live through this without incurring any debt.Never spend your money before you have it. - Thomas Jefferson Click To Tweet

 What to do: